-- 8. Information Technology (IT) Committee.
-The Information Technology Committee studies and makes recommendations on matters that affect the information technology component, including computer hardware, computer software, personnel, policies, and procedures. - 9.
+- 8. Information Technology and Strategic Communications Committee.
+The Information Technology and Strategic Communications Committee examines and makes recommendations on matters related to the implementation of technology as it pertains to classrooms and research and on matters related to strategic communications by the University. - 9.
 Research and Service Committee.
 The Research and Service Committee studies and makes recommendations on matters that affect the research and service component of faculty life. - 10.
 Student Affairs Committee.
 The Student Affairs Committee advises the Faculty Senate on issues related to the academic and social development of students. - 11.
 Faculty Life Committee.
 The Faculty Life Committee addresses issues relevant to the general welfare and quality of life of the Faculty.
 These issues fall outside the teaching, research, and services roles of the Faculty and outside the domain of the Financial Affairs Committee.
 Such issues include, but are not limited to, non-pecuniary faculty benefits, faculty rights, faculty diversity, and faculty relations with the surrounding community. - 12.
 Faculty and Senate Governance Committee.
 The Faculty and Senate Governance Committee: - A. Is responsible for the continuous review of faculty participation in University governance, including university committee structure and Faculty Handbook compliance. - B. Is responsible for continuous review of the Senate's organization and procedures and for recommending changes it deems desirable in either the Constitution or Bylaws. - C. Considers the reasonableness of all absences in excess of two by a Senator during the April through March term, in which a Senator is not represented by a duly elected alternate.
 In such cases the Committee will make a recommendation to the Senate on whether the position should be declared vacant.
 The Committee will also be responsible for determining if a Senate seat is vacant for reasons other than absence and will make appropriate recommendations to the Senate. - D. Interprets the Constitution and Bylaws and may receive requests for interpretation from the Senate or the Senate President, or may initiate action by itself.
 All such interpretations must be reported to the Senate and are subject to Senate concurrence. - E. Determines the constitutionality of any proposed changes in Senate Bylaws.
-Such determinations must be reported to the Senate and are subject to Senate concurrence. - F. Seeks nominations and conducts elections for Senate-appointed members of the Mediation Committee, Faculty Ombudsperson positions, Senate-appointed members of the Merger and Discontinuance of Academic Units Committee, and for Faculty Senate Officers.
+Such determinations must be reported to the Senate and are subject to Senate concurrence. - F. Seeks nominations and conducts elections for Senate-appointed members of the Mediation Committee, Faculty Ombudsperson positions, Senate-appointed members of the Merger and Discontinuance of Academic Units Committee, and for Faculty Senate Officers. - 13.
+Community and Legislative Affairs Committee.
+The Community Affairs Committee works with internal and external stakeholders of the University community, including legislators and other groups and organizations, to develop and maintain open communication channels for the purpose of exchanging information on matters of mutual interest.